ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 d.
 Your directory will be home to a new application when you use the enable command.
 Using the `dev` space of your organization this way, allows you to silo your applications.
-Answer the generated questions about your project after typing the following command.
+Answer the generated questions about your project after typing the command in Example 8.

 ```